Seagate/cortx/doc/scaleout/Multi_Node_JBOD_Setup.rst

 5. If you have Mellanox HCAs on your servers, please proceed to the next step.
 If not, proceed to step 8.

 6. Install Mellanox OFED from http://linux.mellanox.com/public/repo/mlnx_ofed/4.7-3.2.9.0/rhel7.7/x86_64/MLNX_LIBS/.

-You must reboot the system after completing the installation.
+   **Note**: You must reboot the system after completing the installation of Mellanox OFED.

    - Supported Version - 4.7-3.2.9.0